-Collegio Carlo Alberto

-Allievi Program

-Microeconomics
+Allievi Program, Master in Economics, and Ph.D. in Economics

+MICROECONOMIC THEORY Fall 2021

 Instructor: Ignacio Monzón

-Contact Infornation
+Contact Information

-Collegio Carlo Alberto E-mail: ignacio@carloalberto.org

-Office: Camerata I. n° 13 https://sites.google.com/site/imonzon/teaching

-Office Hours: Drop by, or send me an email and we set up an appointment.
+Collegio Carlo Alberto First Floor, Office #106 ignacio@carloalberto.org http://sites.google.com/site/imonzon/teaching/microtheory Office Hours: Drop by, or send me an email and we set up an appointment

 Introduction

 This class presents a formal analysis of microeconomic theory focused on decision theory, consumption, production, aggregation, and choice under uncertainty.
-The objective pursued is to introduce, carefully and in depth, the analytical tools used in microeconomic theory.
+In this class we introduce, carefully and in depth, the analytical tools used in microeconomic theory.
 The introduction of these topics in a meticulous way serves the following purposes.
 First, mastering the theory of consumption and production is fundamental to understand (and work on) applied and theoretical labor economics, public economics or industrial organization.
 Consequently, students interested in these topics should invest in learning microeconomic theory.
 Second, the theory of choice under uncertainty permeates all economic research.
 In particular, uncertainty plays a key part in game theory, which is introduced in its own course in the fall semester.
 Third, the microeconomic theory of consumption and production is used in international economics and macroeconomics.
-Specifically, this class tackles the issue of aggregation: it analyses under which conditions we can focus on aggregate entities and disregard the individual problem.
 Last but not least, microeconomic theory is fascinating by itself: it deals on how to build simple models that capture our intuition to study complex phenomena.

 Prerequisites

 This class builds on prior exposure to economic concepts and to mathematical reasoning.
-Regarding mathematics, as a guide, traditional mathematics sequences in multivariable calculus and some real analysis should suffice.
+As a guide, traditional mathematics sequences in multivariable calculus and some real analysis should suffice.
 There are concepts used in this class, however, that are not covered in such sequences.
 These concepts are introduced as needed.
 It is, therefore, necessary for students to have enough mathematical ability to acquire the necessary knowledge "on the fly".
-Required prior exposure to economics is at a similar level.
 An intermediate course on microeconomics would be a good background.
 Yet, students whose economics is limited to one introductory and one intermediate microeconomics courses may find both the material and the pace of this course rather daunting.

 Requirements and Grading

-Formal requirements for the course include regular attendance and participation in lectures, weekly problem sets, a midterm exam and a final exam.
+Formal requirements for the course include weekly problem sets, a midterm exam and a final exam.
 Problem sets are demanding, mandatory and an essential part of the course.
 Problem sets' solutions provide students with a guide on how well they are grasping the material on a "real time" basis.
 Students are encouraged to work in groups on the problem sets.
-However, students should understand the material on their own, and hand in their own problem
+However, students should understand the material on their own, and hand in their own problem sets.

-sets.
 The course grade is determined by the midterm, the final and the problem sets.
 No late submissions of problem sets are accepted.
 There are no make-up exams or alternative dates.
 Do not plan travel, take other classes, enroll in internships or make other commitments that conflict with class dates.

 To account for possible unexpected problems, the lowest grade in a problem set will be dropped.
-There are three possible grades in each problem set, (+), which corresponds to 10/10, (\checkmark), which corresponds to 7/10 and (-), which corresponds to 4/10.
-If the problem set is not handed in the corresponding grade is 0/10.
+There are three possible grades in each problem set: (+), which corresponds to 10/10, ( $\checkmark$ ), which corresponds to 7/10 and (-), which corresponds to 4/10.
+If the problem set is not handed in, the corresponding grade is 0/10.

 The final grade will be a combination of the problem sets grades (15%), the midterm exam grade (40%) and the final exam grade (45%).

 Textbooks

 The main text for the course is: